ag95v2/gamecheat/README.md

 Proof-of-the concept linux game cheating engine (draft version)

 ## What can it do?
-  -Scan the entire address space of target process (game) -Find specific value (amount of gold)
+  - Scan the entire address space of target process (game)
+  - Find specific value (amount of gold)
-  -Change it
+  - Change it

 ..Sometimes this super simple strategy gives amazing results!
 This program was tested on several random games.

 ## Crackable games examples:
-  -bastet (one really awkward tetris clone)
+  - bastet (one really awkward tetris clone)
    It is possible to change the score.
 Result is visible at the end.

-  -wesnoth (some weird strategy) https://www.wesnoth.org/ It is possible to change the amount of gold.
+  - wesnoth (some weird strategy) https://www.wesnoth.org/
+   It is possible to change the amount of gold.

 Yet this approach failed with 0ad (nice strategy) https://play0ad.com/.